moayadeldin/deeptune/README.md

 ##

 This package has been developed to help Master's students taking the CSCI-525.10 Machine Learning Design course at St. Francis Xavier University with their advanced projects.
 It is not limited to this specific purpose and may be applied to other related use cases.
+As this project primary goal is to help students, the code implementation is expected to remain neat, short and clean as possible.
 This project is licensed under the MIT License.

 ## Citation